 After 15 minutes or so we stopped beside a tree to assess the damage to our guide's arm and leg.
 Luckily - if you can call it that - he had been bitten rather than clawed.

-This is "lucky" as the claws often cause infection which can be extremely dangerous.
+This is "lucky" as the claws often cause infection which can be extremely dangerous, whereas bites are clean.
 It was treated as best you can in the middle of a jungle with iodine solution.

 The guide also created make shift bandages from his torn shirt.